 You can’t keep up that urban life for long before you just snap.
 You need to get somewhere where your stupid phone doesn’t get any reception and stare stupidly into a fire like a Neanderthal.

-That is what my girlfriend and I just did – hence the lack of meditation inspirations these last few days.
-I know, I should have given you a heads up, but I needed to leave everything behind including you dear readers.
+That is what my girlfriend and I just did—hence the lack of meditation inspiration these last few days.
+I know I should have given you a heads-up, but I needed to leave everything behind, including you, dear readers.

 We ventured out into the wilderness that climbs down steep hills into Detroit Lake.